-2.5.2.
+4.1.1.
 Description of diffusion of greenhouses in each country

 The section aims at describing the profile of greenhouse production in each country.
 This section investigates the dominant technological solution in greenhouses and a Description of the main production system (diffusion, typologies crops).
 The section also contains an overview of the current Mediterranean greenhouse farming system's economic, environmental and social performance.
 The information will be collected using secondary data (i.e. already published paper), official statistics, and interviews with experts and key informants.
-Annex 3 contains an example of questions that can be used for the interviews.
-Unipi is preparing an online version of the questionnaire to collect information instead of direct interviews.
+The area of interest will be: a) Diffusion; b) Performance; c) Technology; d) Job and Worker conditions; Economics; governance and supply chian